tonypottera24/zkAuction/README.md

 ### Auction Protocol with Exponential Bid Upper Bound (2023)

-In the `IEEE-Access` branch, we focus on extend the bid upper bound.
+In the `IEEE-Access` and the `master` branch, we focus on extending the bid upper bound.
 The time complexity of this protocol is O(M log P) per bidder.
 A bit-slice bidding vector V is necessary to compare each bidder's bids secretly without a trusted manager.
 The upper bound of a bidder's bid is bounded by the length of the bidding vector |V|.
 In this protocol, we use a base-2 binary format to encode the bidding vector.
 To our best knowledge, this is the first secure M+1st-price auction protocol that can each an exponential level bid upper bound 2^|V| without a trusted manager, somewhat homomorphic encryption (SHE) and fully homomorphic encryption (FHE).
 Please read the following [journal paper](https://ieeexplore.ieee.org/abstract/document/10225494) for more details.

 > Po-Chu Hsu and Atsuko Miyaji. ``Blockchain based M+1st-Price Auction with Exponential Bid Upper Bound''.
 In IEEE Access, pages 1–17, 2023